Leszek II the Black: Conflict with the Bishop of Kraków

 Despite all of his military victories, Leszek's position within Kraków-Sandomierz was not that strong.
-During almost all of his reign he had to fight with internal opposition.
+During almost all of his reign, he had to fight internal opposition.
 The leading opponents to his rule were Paweł of Przemyków, Bishop of Kraków, and Janusz Starża, voivode of Sandomierz.
 The dispute with Bishop Paweł began in the early 1280s, when Leszek II refused to approve the bishop's broad immunity.
 The widow of Bolesław, Kinga of Hungary, also had an important role in this conflict.
 According to her husband's will, she received the district of Stary Sącz as her dower.
 Because it was on the road to Hungary, this district was strategic and important, and Leszek II considered it to be too valuable to be in her hands.
-However, another motive may have been that he wanted to give that land to his own wife Gryfina.
-During 1282-1283, the conflict came to its most dramatic stage, when Bishop Paweł (who fiercely supported Kinga's rights) was captured after a meeting at Łagów and imprisoned in Sieradz.
+However, another motive may have been that he wanted to give that land to his own wife, Gryfina.
+During 1282–1283, the conflict came to its most dramatic stage, when Bishop Paweł (who fiercely supported Kinga's rights) was captured after a meeting at Łagów and imprisoned in Sieradz.
 The Bishop of Kraków only regained his freedom thanks to the consistent intervention of the Polish Church.
 A final settlement was signed on 30 November 1286 when Leszek agreed to pay Bishop Paweł 3,000 grzywnas as compensation for damages, return his property, and recognize the Bishopric's privileges.

 Knighthood revolts

 The government of Leszek also garnered opposition from the local knights, which would be surprising given the numerous times that they served the High Duke in his victorious expeditions.
 The first revolt took place in 1282, when the voivode Janusz Starża, using the absence of Leszek II, gave the fortresses of Sandomierz and Radom to Konrad II of Czersk.
-This rebellion was quickly suppressed, if it ever occurred at all (as the first information about it came from Jan Długosz, and strangely the voivode remained in his post).
+This rebellion was quickly suppressed, if it ever occurred at all (as the first information about it came from Jan Długosz, and strangely, the voivode remained in his post).

-A more serious revolt took place three years later, in April 1285, when Otto Toporczyk, voivode of Sandomierz, Janusz Starża, the former voivode and now castellan of Kraków, and Żegota, voivode of Kraków, raised an army against Leszek II, who having been taken by surprise was forced to escape to Hungary.
+A more serious revolt took place three years later, in April 1285, when Otto Toporczyk, voivode of Sandomierz, Janusz Starża, the former voivode and now castellan of Kraków, and Żegota, voivode of Kraków, raised an army against Leszek II, who, having been taken by surprise, was forced to escape to Hungary.
 Fortunately for Leszek II, the rebels' candidate for the throne, Konrad II of Czersk, failed to take the Wawel Castle, which was defended by the faithful local burghers, led by High Duchess Gryfina.
 On 3 May 1285, a decisive battle took place in Bogucice, where Leszek II, with the help of the Hungarians, obtained a great victory and forced the rebels to leave the country.
 After overcoming this opposition, Leszek II modified his local policies so that the government was more stable through the end of his reign.